Home Insurance Deductible: What Is It & How Does It Work?

 What Is an Insurance Deductible?

 A home insurance deductible is always going to be the same amount with each claim (with the exception of specialty claims).
-So, if you sustain minor damage to your home that totals $800, it probably isn’t worth filing a claim.
-Since the amount is lower than your deductible, your insurance company isn’t obligated to pay for any of the damages.
+So if you sustain minor damage to your home that totals $800, it isn’t worth filing a claim.
+Since the amount is lower than your deductible, your insurance company isn’t obligated to pay for any of the damages, and you can keep your premiums low by not filing a claim.

 How Do Insurance Deductibles Work?